Why is South Africa upset about Iran joining BRICS naval drills?

 China led the training, which took place near the southwestern coastal city of Simon’s Town, which is home to a major South African naval base.

-Exercises in rescue and maritime strike operations as well as technical exchanges were planned, according to China’s Ministry of National Defence.
+Exercises in rescue and maritime strike operations as well as technical exchanges were planned, according to China’s Ministry of National Defense.
 All BRICS countries were invited.

 Captain Nndwakhulu Thomas Thamaha, South Africa’s joint task force commander, said at the opening ceremony that the operation was not just a military exercise but a statement of intent by BRICS countries to forge closer alliances with each other.